Acheng0211/acheng0211.github.io/_pages/cv.md

 Education
 ======
-* B.Eng in Robotics Engineering, Southern University of Science and Technology, 2025 (expected)
+* 2021 - Now(2025 expected), B.Eng. in Robotics Engineering, Southern University of Science and Technology

 Publications